slerman12/UnifiedML/SHORT_STORY.md

-# The Cyclic Source Of Love In Man And Machine, Unifying A Robot's Heart
+# "The Cyclic Source Of Love In Man And Machine, Unifying A Robot's Heart"

-## - a short story
+## a short story

 >A table of delights of every variety.
 Plates of chicken and fish and salads.
 Glasses filled to brim with purple.
 It was a perfect feast.
 The humans would have loved it, in their extant days, but now it was an archaic archeological display — an engineered one.
 >